-In India, 31 million children live without parental care, that is, they lack the overnight care of at least one of their parents.
-These children, who have been temporarily or permanently separated form their biological families, need protection in the form of quality alternative care.
-The grave reality is that only 1.4% receives any sort of formal alternative care.
-On the ground, programmes entailing child centric family strengthening measures or community based care for such childrenare almost non-existent.
-Efforts made by the government to promote adoption haven’t been very successful.
+In India, 29.6 million children live without parental care, that is, they lack the oversight of at least one of their parents.
+These children, who have been temporarily or permanently separated from their biological families, need protection in the form of quality alternative care.
+The grave reality is that only 1.5% receive any sort of formal alternative care.
+On the ground, programmes entailing child-centric family strengthening measures or community-based care for such children are almost non-existent.
+More efforts are needed by the government to promote adoption.

-Most children living in aftercare setups are expected to become independent at age 18.
-Without receiving any further guidance or support, many fall prey to the vulnerabilities faced by youngsters.
+Most children living in alternative care setups are expected to become independent at the age of 18.
+Without receiving any further guidance or support, many fall prey to the vulnerabilities faced by young people.

-Residential care should always be the last resort, with a greater emphasis on family strengthening and community based care.
+Udayan Care strongly believes that residential care should always be the last resort, and there should be a greater emphasis on family strengthening and community-based care.
 However, institutional care is still the most popular choice resorted to by the gatekeeping agencies of juvenile justice in India.

-At Udayan Care, we are committed to ensuring sustainable and holistic development for children and youth, by upholding their rights and looking after their well being.
-We lovingly prepare them for life, staying by their side as they grow through the different phases of life—childhood, adolescence and adulthood.
+At Udayan Care, we are committed to ensuring sustainable and holistic development of children and youth, by upholding their rights and looking after their well-being.
+We nurture them with care and prepare them for life, staying by their side through different phases of life—childhood, adolescence, and adulthood, just as a family would.
 In whatever we do, we always put children first.

 Reaffirming that children's rights require special protection and call for continuous improvement of the situation of children